 *Deposit CHF 1,800 per year, 30 years, ambitious investment strategy with hypothetical annual return 3.9%.

 You do not need a tax consultant to benefit from the tax savings.
 In your tax return (Main form -> Deductions) you simply the state amount of pillar 3a contributions that you have paid in.

 Don't forget to enclose the tax certificate from your frankly pillar 3a!
 In any case, an official certificate from the pension fund confirming the contributions paid must be enclosed with the tax return.
-With frankly, you will receive your tax certificate once a year in your app’s mailbox (under the menu item «Profile»).
+With frankly, you will receive your tax certificate once a year in your app’s oder web version mailbox (under the menu item «Profile»).

 Please rotate device